-It’s important to remember that going keto is not a one-size-fits-all lifestyle.
+It’s important to remember that trying a keto diet is not a one-size-fits-all lifestyle.
 If not done carefully and correctly, a keto diet can do more harm than good and can be potentially dangerous.

 There’s a specific formula that should be followed if you want to see results on a keto diet.
 In general, a healthy keto diet should contain approximately 20% protein, 75% fat, and 5% carbs (50 grams or less) per day.
 These percentages are referred to as ‘macros’.

 Can supplements help?

 The good news when it comes to trying a keto diet for the first time is that, although it may seem complicated, certain supplements may actually support your body in reaching ketosis.